entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

   - k3s (k8s 1.18 - 1.20)

 ## Security Updates

-  - In the CMS fixed a missing escaping of the resourceTypeCode that could have lead to XSS, if the attack was also capable to evade CSP
+- In the CMS fixed a missed escaping of the resourceTypeCode that could have lead to XSS, if the attack was also capable to evade CSP
-  - Fixed in several modules the following vulnerable dependencies: common-io, velocity, spring, guava, hibernate, struts2, taglibs, tika, apache-cxf, jackson, netty dependencies to non vulnerable versions.
-This is the related list of CVEs: CVE-2021-22696, CVE-2021-27807, CVE-2021-27906, CVE-2021-28657,, CVE-2017-6888, CVE-2021-20291, CVE-2020-17530, CVE-2020-10693, CVE-2015-5211, CVE-2020-25649, CVE-2018-1000873
+- Fixed in several modules the following vulnerable dependencies: common-io, velocity, spring, guava, hibernate, struts2, taglibs, tika, apache-cxf, jackson, netty dependencies to non-vulnerable versions.
+This is the related list of CVEs: CVE-2021-22696, CVE-2021-27807, CVE-2021-27906, CVE-2021-28657, CVE-2017-6888, CVE-2021-20291, CVE-2020-17530, CVE-2020-10693, CVE-2015-5211, CVE-2020-25649, CVE-2018-1000873

-  - Updated the Entando Component Generator so that it generates projects with no vulnerable dependencies, with the exception of the swagger-ui which activated in development mode; at the moment there is in fact no suitable patch for it.
-Please note that the swagger-ui is not enabled in the production maven profile
+- Several existing Entando Component Generator vulnerabilities have been addressed.
+The user is strongly suggested to run a vulnerability scan every time a bundle is generated.
+The remaining vulnerabilities will be fixed with the next minor version of Entando but do affect tools that are only present during the development process.
+These include:
+    - general webpack configuration
+    - the dev webserver, used when developing the app
+    - the jest test files, used when running tests with jest
+    - dev utilities, used in the dev environment
+    - the postcss utility, used to import the css when building the final artifact

 ## New Features and Major Fixes